LeslieDancey/FME_Desktop_Advanced/custom_transformers_and_loops.md

 The custom transformer will now look something like this:

 You may want to edit the Output port parameters so the only attribute it outputs back to the workspace is Species@Evaluate(@Value(LoopCounter)+1).

+Return to the main tab and connect an Inspector transformer to the TreeCounter/TreeIndexer custom transformer, if there is not one already.

+Run the workspace.
+Inspect the output.
+Querying a feature should produce something like this (you may need to click a “show all” link to expand the list fully):